 Restricted Stock.
-Awards of restricted stock and restricted stock units, or RSUs, will be subject to such restrictions on transferability and other restrictions, if any, as the plan administrator may impose.
-Such restrictions will lapse under circumstances as the plan administrator may deem appropriate, including, without limitation, upon the completion of a specified period of continued employment or the attainment of pre-established performance objectives.
-Except as otherwise determined by the plan administrator, eligible participants granted restricted stock will have all of the rights of a stockholder, including the right to vote restricted stock and receive dividends thereon.
-Unvested restricted stock and RSUs will be forfeited upon termination of employment during the applicable restriction period, unless the plan administrator decides to waive, in whole or in part, any or all remaining restrictions.
+Awards of restricted stock and restricted stock units, or RSUs, will be subject to such restrictions on transferability and other restrictions, if any, as the Committee may impose on the date of grant or thereafter.
+Such restrictions will lapse under circumstances as the Committee may deem appropriate, including, without limitation, upon a specified period of continued employment.
+Except as otherwise determined by the Committee, eligible participants granted restricted stock will have all of the rights of a shareholder, including the right to vote restricted stock and receive dividends thereon.
+Unvested restricted stock and RSUs will be forfeited upon termination of employment during the applicable restriction period, unless the Committee decides to waive, in whole or in part, any or all remaining restrictions.

 Performance Shares and Performance Units.
-The plan administrator is authorized to grant performance awards which (i) may be denominated or payable in cash, stock (including, without limitation, restricted stock or RSUs), other securities, other awards or other property and (ii) confer on the holder thereof rights valued as determined by the plan administrator and payable to, or exercisable by, the holder of the performance award, in whole or in part, upon the achievement of such performance goals during such performance periods as the plan administrator may establish.
-Subject to the terms of the Incentive Plan and any applicable award agreement, the performance goals to be achieved during any performance period, the length of any performance period, the amount of any performance award granted and the amount of any payment or transfer to be made pursuant to any performance award will be determined by the plan administrator, provided that a performance period must be at least one year except upon a change of control.
+The Committee is authorized to grant performance awards to participants.
+Subject to the terms of the Incentive Plan and any applicable award agreement, a performance award granted under the Incentive Plan (i) may be denominated or payable in cash, stock (including, without limitation, restricted stock or RSUs), other securities, other awards or other property and (ii) shall confer on the holder thereof rights valued as determined by the Committee and payable to, or exercisable by, the holder of the performance award, in whole or in part, upon the achievement of such performance goals during such performance periods as the Committee shall establish.
+Subject to the terms of the Incentive Plan and any applicable award agreement, the performance goals to be achieved during any performance period, the length of any performance period, the amount of any performance award granted and the amount of any payment or transfer to be made pursuant to any performance award shall be determined by the Committee, provided that a performance period shall be at least one year except upon a change of control.